 Tip 1: Keep Your Classic Car Dry

 Damp is a classic car killer, and eradicating it is a full time job.
 Dampness causes rust, deteriorates electrics, eats interiors and worms its way everywhere to often catastrophic effect.
 If you are garaging your car, consider investing in an indoor Carcoon, a superb and inexpensive way to solve the damp problem.
-If storing outside, a Carcoon is a must.
+Carcoon is a must if stored outside.
 If you can’t stretch to a Carcoon, ensure the storage area is waterproof and that air can circulate – this will help minimise dampness.
 Where possible leave a window open or a small gap under the doors to allow air to circulate.

 Take care if you intend to put a cover on your car.
 The cover must be breathable and soft so that the moisture in the air does not get stuck between the car and the cover.
 It only takes a few months under a poor quality car cover to cause microblistering in the paint – which will be expensive to fix.
 If the garage is dry and relatively dust free a cover may not be necessary.